-The E Center started construction in September 2016 (NewSouth Construction) and will be substantially completed by April 2018 and an expected date of occupancy of June 2018.
+The E Center started construction in September 2016 (NewSouth Construction) and will be substantially completed by April 2018 with an expected occupancy of June 2018.
 The construction and delivery of the E Center is a critical catalyst for Sugar Hill's downtown renaissance, changing the landscape and skyline for years to come.